HomeDing/homeding.github.io/sensors/sensors.md

 :::

 :::sensor soil
-The **Soil Moisture Sensor** is one of the sensors that creates a analog voltage level based on the surrounding moisture of the sensor.
+The **Soil Moisture Sensor** is one of the sensors that creates an analog voltage level based on the surrounding moisture of the sensor.
 :::

 :::sensor capasoil
-The **Capacitive Soil Moisture Sensor** is one of the sensors that creates a analog voltage level based on the surrounding moisture of the sensor.
+The **Capacitive Soil Moisture Sensor** is one of the sensors that creates an analog voltage level based on the surrounding moisture of the sensor.

-The [Analog Element](/elements/analog.md) can create actions based in the analog input signal.
+The [Analog Element] can create actions based in the analog input signal.

 The [Capacitive Soil Moisture Sensor Recipe](/recipes/capasoil.md) shows more details on using such a sensor.
 :::